hutgib2/challenge-4-quiz/README.md

 ## Usage

-The Challenge 4 Code Quiz application is an excellent example of how to create a timed quiz using JavaScript.
-It can be used by students to test their coding knowledge, by teachers to assess their students' skills, or by anyone who wants to improve their JavaScript programming skills.
+The Challenge 4 Code Quiz application is an example of how to create a timed quiz using JavaScript.

-## Credits

-The Challenge 4 Code Quiz application was created by hutgib2, who received support and guidance from the USYD coding boot camp.
-Although there were no collaborators on this project, tutorials and information from the coding boot camp provided valuable assistance in the application's development.

 ## License